I wonder what first comes to mind when you hear the word, ‘church’?

 Now you are the body of Christ and individually members of it.
 And God has appointed in the church first apostles, second prophets, third teachers, then deeds of power, then gifts of healing, forms of assistance, forms of leadership, various kinds of tongues.
 Are all apostles?
 Are all prophets?
 Are all teachers?
 Do all work miracles?
 Do all possess gifts of healing?
 Do all speak in tongues?
 Do all interpret?
 But strive for the greater gifts.

 Every gift is vital.
 To have a healthy Church Jesus needs accountants and fix-it people; he needs Sunday School teachers and musicians; he needs people who can lead public prayer and preach and administer the sacraments; he needs visitors and counselors and people who just know how to be a shoulder to cry on.
-He needs people who can raise huge amounts of money to help the poor, and he needs people who can get involved in the political process and try to change unjust structures in society.
+He needs people who can raise huge amounts of money to serve earthquake victims in Haiti, and he needs people who can get involved in the political process and try to change the unjust structures in society.
 He needs people who can share the gospel with others and help them become his followers.
 No one person has all these gifts.
-In the Bible, all Christians are ministers, all willingly sharing their gifts so that God’s work can go forward.
+You will kill ministers if you expect them to fulfil all these roles.
+In the Bible, all Christians are seen as ministers, all willingly sharing their gifts so that God’s work can go forward.